Catrionamcd/ViewsIt-Site/TEST.md

 ![alt text](assets/test-images/Test-New-Post-Navbar.png)

-4. Ensure the correct message is displayed with needing approval form channel owner.
+4. Ensure the correct message is displayed with needing approval form channel author/owner.
 5. Ensure all information added is on the post.
 6. Ensure that the post has a shaded background colour.